The due date for filing income tax returns for individuals was

-Though there are NO fines or penalty this year but you still loose on various other benefits.
+In addition to the penalty you loose on various other benefits as well.
 We have listed them below for you.

 Impact of late filing of tax return: